BloomTech-Labs/djhelper-fe/README.md

     * REACT_APP_FRONTEND_HOST = 'http://localhost:3000/'  - if running locally, with whichever port you are using for the front end.

+    * CI=true - this is needed to run the test coverage reports for Code Climate

 # Testing

 Testing is done using the @testing-library/jest-dom, @testing-library/react, and @testing-library/user-event packages.
 Tests are located in the [src/tests directory](https://github.com/Lambda-School-Labs/djhelper-fe/tree/master/src/tests).
 Tests are grouped into files by component.